Terms of Reference

 TRU ENVIRONMENTAL SUSTAINABILITY ADVISORY COMMITTEE

-Terms of Reference & Composition (as of March 2016)
+Terms of Reference & Composition

 The Environmental Sustainability(1) Advisory Committee (ESAC) is dedicated to providing evidence based advice with regard to environmental l sustainability policies and practices that foster a sustainable future and lead to health and economic benefits for the University community.
 The ESAC will act to promote dialogue and discussion on issues related to the environment and sustainability.
 The ESAC is also committed to fostering environmental literacy, sustainable development, and environmental responsibility at Thompson Rivers University that can serve as a model for others.